StamatisChr/tfe-fdo-docker-active-active/README.md

 ```

-When the run is finished use the output values to login to TFE.
+When the run is finished use the output values to login to TFE:
 - Copy the `terraform_login` output command, paste it on your CLI and run it.

 Type `yes` when prompted.